mdm-code/manx/README.md

 directly from the web using `--from-web` flag meaning files will stored in-memory only.
 You can specify the length of parsed ngrams extracted from the corpus or the size of document chunks later used to shuffle the corpus parts.
-The two options are useful when `--fromat` is set to `t5`.
-The default command to get data from eLAEME for model fine-tuning would look like this:
+The two options are useful when `--format` is set to `t5`.
+The default command to get data from LAEME for model fine-tuning would look like this:

 ```sh
 manx parse \